frain-dev/convoy-website/content/docs/deploy/troubleshooting.md

 If you have any issues deploying Convoy with either Docker of Docker compose, please reach out in the [Slack channel](https://app.slack.com/client/T02JMPNCYNP).

-## Kubernetes
-The common issues encountered when deploying Convoy in Kubernetes are:

 ### Redis instance fails to connect.
 In this situation, ensure that your redis connection string is in the format: